zaxour/TurboNanza/images/shuttle/readme.md

 Solder the video connections from the HuFlex to the Turbonanza board.
 Refer to the pinout below.
 Y / B-Y / R-Y / Burst are marked on the Turbonanza itself.

+If not using the HuFlex, the HuC6260 pins are as follows:

+Red - P49
+Blue - P51
+Green - P47
+Sync - P44

+5V/GND - Most convenient wiring location

+Y - P40
+R-Y - P33
+B-Y - P26
+Burst - P20

 ![](/images/Pinout.jpg)
 ![](Step6_video.jpg)